 The Moon's Highs and Lows

 The Moon's a bit like a two-faced friend, but unlike people, it only reveals one face (the nearside) and never the other (the farside).
 This happens because of how the Moon moves around Earth—it takes the same amount of time to spin on its axis as it does to orbit us, so we always see the same side.
 It wasn't until 1959 that we first got an inkling of how radically different the farside is when the Soviet probe Luna 3 sent back a few fuzzy pictures of it.
-Whereas much of the nearside is flat and smooth, the farside is rugged and heavily cratered up north, and there's a giant splotch down south that reaches all the way to the South Pole.
+Whereas much of the nearside is flat and smooth, the farside is rugged and heavily cratered up north, and a giant splotch down south stretches all the way to the South Pole.
 It took a few more years and better photos for the existence and extent of this mega-dent to be confirmed.
 But thanks to newer spacecraft like the Lunar Reconnaissance Orbiter (LRO), we've now mapped the entire Moon in exquisite detail.
 So let's go exploring our rocky companion's highest, lowest and tallest spots.

 Fig 1: Nearside (LROC Quickmap)